 Here are the community members who have stepped forward to guide the museum.

 View the Advisory Board's short-term goals for the museum.

-Learn more about the proposed new museum facility.
-Also, download a fact sheet or a set of maps that document a portion of our statewide service.
+Learn more about the proposed new museum facility by downloading a fact sheet or a set of maps that document a portion of our statewide service.
 Read the 1872 legislation that created our museum and mission.
 Or browse our FAQs page.

 The Falcon Heights City Council passed a resolution supporting the project.